Chong-THU/LiuChong/cv.md

 ### Seminar and Conference Presentation

-2023: International Conference of Government and Economics, Toyama Seminar on Political Economy, CASFE Annual Meeting (in Chinese), Fuzhou University SEM Seminar (in Chinese)
+2023: International Conference of Government and Economics, Toyama Seminar on Political Economy, CASFE Annual Meeting (in Chinese), CAPE Annual Meeting (in Chinese)

 2022: Lindau Nobel Laureate Meeting on Economic Sciences, Toyama Seminar on Political Economy, Young Scholars Forum on Political Economy (in Chinese), CAPE Annual Meeting (in Chinese)